JJ/granada-off/text/snow.md

 a street, "Camino de los Neveros", that follows that same route up to the slopes of Sierra Nevada.

-Nowadays it is something that
+Nowadays this route is something that
 [you can do on a bike](http://josemerutass.blogspot.com.es/2007/01/camino-de-los-neveros-el-purche-los.html) in a few hours with 90% of the time going up and 10% going down; it would also be a 5 hour walk, more or less, 30 kilometers.
 But back